Linda Cross Godfrey’s Atlantic Leadership Center Nature-based experiential programs

 We are leaders, with others, in achieving a ranking as the "most resilient and reinventive community in Maine," selected by The Atlantic, NPR, and ESRI.
-Co-produced by Atlantic senior journalists, James and Deb Fallows, Eastport is included in blogs, pubic radio interviews, and a feature article in The Atlantic: American Futures Project / City Makers.
+American Futures Project / City Makers is co-produced by Atlantic senior journalist James Fallows and author Deb Fallows.
+A book on this project will launch in May, 2018.

 With homage to Anne Morrow Lindberg's Gifts from the Sea, we are creating a new work entitled,

 "Gifts from the Sea II," a publication and retreat for women.

 We will launch "Smith-Roosevelt Leadership Symposium for Women and Girls" in 2018, honoring Margaret Chase Smith and Eleanor Roosevelt, their lives and styles of leadership.